davidoises/EmbeddedSignalLogger/C2000/README.md

 C:\ti\ccs1271\ccs\utils\bin\gmake -k -j 12

-The code can be flashed using uniflash, using app.out .
+The code can be flashed using uniflash, using the generated app.out executable.

+Once a bootloader is added this process will use custom software.